Caution (Mariah Carey album): Commercial performance

-Caution opened at number five on the US Billboard 200 with 51,000 album-equivalent units, which included 43,000 pure album sales, becoming Carey's eighteenth top-ten album in the United States.
+Caution opened at number five on the US Billboard 200 with 51,000 album-equivalent units, which included 43,000 pure album sales, becoming Carey's eighteenth top-ten album in the United States, but garnered her lowest first-week sales for a studio album to date.
 Additionally, Caution debuted at number one on the US Top R&B/Hip-Hop Albums chart, her eighth number-one album on the chart.
 It also debuted at number one on the US Top R&B Albums chart, becoming her second number-one album on the chart, with her first being Me.
 I Am Mariah...
 The Elusive Chanteuse (2014).
-However, in its second week the album sold 5,000 units in the US, dropping fifty places from number five to number fifty-five on the Billboard 200, and dropping from number one to eight on the Top R&B Albums chart, being replaced with her own Merry Christmas holiday album.
-The two singles from the album, "With You" and "A No No", both failed to chart on the US Hot 100 or any major music chart internationally.
+Carey became the first artist in history to replace herself at number one on the Top R&B Albums chart, with Caution placing at number eight on the chart and her holiday album, Merry Christmas, reaching the top spot.

-Outside the US the album faltered, debuting and peaking at number 40 on the UK Albums Chart, before leaving the chart completely the following week.
+Outside the US, the album debuted and peaked at number 40 on the UK Albums Chart.
 The album became Carey's tenth number-one album on the UK R&B Albums chart, debuting at the top spot of the chart, replacing Eminem's Kamikaze for one week, and being replaced by that album on its second week.
-On Australia's ARIA Albums Chart, it entered and peaked at number 15, before leaving the chart entirely the following week.
-It peaked inside the top-twenty in Canada, Croatia, and Spain; the top-thirty in Japan, Greece and Portugal; and the top-forty in Belgium, Italy, the Netherlands, New Zealand, and Switzerland.
-Caution became Carey's lowest selling studio album, selling approximately 80,000 copies globally.
+On Australia's ARIA Albums Chart, it entered and peaked at number 15, and peaked inside the top-twenty in Canada, Croatia, and Spain; the top-thirty in Japan, Greece and Portugal; and the top-forty in Belgium, Italy, the Netherlands, New Zealand, and Switzerland.